krisztianodor/api/content/basics/index.md

 ### The Basics

-In order to use our API, you must have a [mashape market account](https://market.mashape.com/signup) and be subscribed to a plan on the [IGDB Mashape API](https://market.mashape.com/igdbcom/internet-game-database).
+In order to use our API, you must have a [RapidAPI account](https://dashboard.rapidapi.com/signup) and be subscribed to a plan on the [IGDB RapidAPI API](https://rapidapi.com/user/igdbcom/package/Internet%20Game%20Database).

 The IGDB.com API is free for non-commercial & commercial usage.